Palmerston North–Gisborne Line: Palmerston North – Napier section

 Hawke's Bay featured in Julius Vogel's "Great Public Works" scheme of 1870 to create a cohesive national transport network, and in 1871, a line south from Napier was officially authorised.
 Construction commenced in 1872 and the first section opened to Hastings on 13 October 1874; from Napier's railway station, it followed a coastal shingle ridge to Clive, and then turned inland.
-From Hastings, the line proceeded inland through the country that was initially easy but became steadily more difficult.
-It was thickly wooded at the time and the upper reaches and tributaries of the Manawatu River provided engineering difficulties.
-Nonetheless, construction proceeded apace; the line was opened to Pakipaki on 1 January 1875; Te Aute on 17 February 1876; Waipawa on 28 August 1876; and the township of Waipukurau just three days after Waipawa on 1 September 1876.
+From Hastings, the line proceeded inland through the initially easy country but became steadily more difficult.
+It was thickly wooded at the time and the upper reaches and tributaries of the Manawatū River provided engineering difficulties.
+The line opened to Pakipaki on 1 January 1875; Te Aute on 17 February 1876; Waipawa on 28 August 1876 and Waipukurau three days later on 1 September 1876.
 Takapau followed on 12 March 1877, then Kopua on 25 January 1878 for a total of 103 km of railway built in six years.

 Construction slowed from this stage due both to the terrain and the beginning of the Long Depression.
 The next section, from Kopua to Makotuku, featured two viaducts; the 920 ft long, 128 ft high Ormondville viaduct and the 420 ft long, 85 ft high Makotuku viaduct.
 It opened on 9 August 1880.
 It was nearly four years until the next section, 7 km to Matamau, opened on 23 June 1884.
 On 1 December 1884, the major centre of Dannevirke was reached.
-Beyond Dannevirke, the terrain became somewhat easier and the line reached Woodville at the eastern end of the Manawatu Gorge on 22 March 1887.
-However, work from the Palmerston North end had not begun until 1886, and due to significant engineering troubles associated with the Manawatu Gorge, the line was not completed until 9 March 1891.
+Beyond Dannevirke, the terrain became somewhat easier and the line reached Woodville at the eastern end of the Manawatū Gorge on 22 March 1887.
+However, work from the Palmerston North end had not begun until 1886, and due to significant engineering troubles associated with the Manawatū Gorge, the line was not completed until 9 March 1891.
 Upon completion, a direct route between Napier and Wellington was established but required a change of trains in Longburn with the Wellington and Manawatu Railway Company.
-On 11 December 1897, the Wairarapa Line was completed through to Woodville and this provided a through NZR connection from Wellington to Hawke's Bay, albeit via the torturous Rimutaka Incline.
+On 11 December 1897, the Wairarapa Line was completed through to Woodville and this provided a through NZR connection from Wellington to Hawke's Bay, via the Rimutaka Incline.